If you would like to play the game, the only thing you need to install is BYOND. It’s Free!

 A community born from its former host Admiral Hippie, Hippie Station is known for its funny rounds full of gimmicks which usually tend to turn chaotic quickly.
 The code is based on /tg/ code and it is kept in sync with it, with several changes made by the coding team, disabling certain features not liked and implementing other ones deemed worthy.
 The community operates a single server, and it is known to be a good starting point for new players since the rules are pretty lax and don’t require a deep knowledge of the game, as long as you don’t cause too much trouble to others, along with an admin and mentor team ready to help.

 BeeStation is a server that greatly focuses on being newbie-friendly.
-They have a lax set of rules and no penalty for not doing your job as a beginner.
+They have a lax set of rules and no penalty for not doing your job as a beginner on their main low-roleplay server, Golden.
 There is also a group of mentors who can help you through the steep learning curve of SS13, by answering your questions, or just walking you through basic tasks on the station.
+There is a second server, Sage, with less chaos and stricter rules to encourage more roleplaying.

 Another ongoing goal of theirs is to be the most balanced SS13 server, by constantly tweaking gameplay features to be more fun, and fair.
 Rounds on BeeStation tend to be very chaotic and fast-paced.
 The server is a good place to experience high population, without the horrible lag.
 The code for the server was forked off of the /tg/station codebase.